AmpersandHQ/magento2-disable-stock-reservation/README.md

 * Prevent stock deductions on order shipment.
 See disabled `inventory_sales_source_deduction_processor` observer on `sales_order_shipment_save_after` event.
 * Replenish stock for cancelled order items.
 See `inventory` observer on `sales_order_item_cancel` event.

-## Limitations

-Magento will determine which inventory source from where to decrement the stock on order shipment.
-If your store is single source then this module will work perfectly for you.
-However, if your store is multi source, then you'll need to make source calculation happen on order placement instead.
-See [AmpersandHQ/magento2-msi-source-on-order-placement](https://github.com/AmpersandHQ/magento2-msi-source-on-order-placement)